bvillacrusis/coursera-module3-assignment/README.md

 Step 3.
 Labels the data set with descriptive variable names.
   * I edit the variable names using sub function
   * the code did the following changes:
-        * "tBody" was replaced by "3D Signal Body"
-        * "tGravity" was replaced by "3D Signal Gravity"
-        * "fbodybody" was replaced by "FD Signal Body"
-        * fBody" was replaced by "FD Signal Body"
+    *"tBody" was replaced by "3D Signal Body" *"tGravity" was replaced by "3D Signal Gravity" *"fbodybody" was replaced by "FD Signal Body" *"fBody" was replaced by "FD Signal Body"
-        * "Acc" was replaced by " Accelerator "
+    *"Acc" was replaced by " Accelerator "
-        * "Mag" was replaced by " Magnitude "
+    *"Mag" was replaced by " Magnitude "
-        * "Jerk" was replaced by " Jerk "
+    *"Jerk" was replaced by " Jerk "
-        * "Gyro" was replaced by " Gyro "
+    *"Gyro" was replaced by " Gyro "
-        * "std" was replaced by "StandardDev"
+    *"std" was replaced by "StandardDev"
-        * "mean" was replaced by "Mean"
+    *"mean" was replaced by "Mean"

 Step 4.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   * the code used MELT function to create a new data frame to be used for computation of mean